open-cogsci/osdoc/include/api/canvas.md

 __Note:__

-If you want to create a copy of a `sketchpad` `canvas`, you can also use the `inline_script.copy_sketchpad` function.
+If you want to create a copy of a SKETCHPAD `canvas`, you can also use the `inline_script.copy_sketchpad` function.

 __Example:__